As the mean μ increases in a normal distribution, what hap... | Study Prep in Pearson+

 1

-Recognize that the shape of the normal curve, including its height and width, is controlled by the standard deviation \( \sigma \).
-Since the problem only mentions a change in the mean, the standard deviation remains constant, so the shape does not change.
+Recognize that changing the mean does not affect the shape of the curve, meaning the height (peak) and the spread (width) remain the same since these depend on the standard deviation (\sigma), which is unchanged.

-Visualize that increasing the mean moves the center of the curve to the right, so the graph shifts right along the horizontal axis, but the curve's height and width stay the same.
+Therefore, when the mean increases, the entire normal curve moves to the right along the x-axis, maintaining its shape and height.

-Conclude that the correct interpretation is: as the mean increases, the normal curve shifts to the right along the horizontal axis without changing its shape.
+Summarize that the correct interpretation is: the normal curve shifts horizontally without becoming taller, shorter, wider, or narrower.

 Watch next